isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 To address this problem, a parameter called ``host-reservation-identifiers`` is available.
 It takes a list of identifier types as a parameter.
-Kea will check only those identifier types enumerated in host-reservation-identifiers.
+Kea checks only those identifier types enumerated in ``host-reservation-identifiers``.
 From a performance perspective, the number of identifier types should be kept to a minimum, ideally one.
 If the deployment uses several reservation types, please enumerate them from most- to least-frequently used, as this increases the chances of Kea finding the reservation using the fewest queries.
-An example of host reservation identifiers looks as follows:
+An example of a ``host-reservation-identifiers`` configuration looks as follows:

 ::